Kennedy Mweene

-Kennedy Mweene (born 11 December 1984) is a Zambian professional footballer who plays as a goalkeeper for South African Premier Soccer League club Mamelodi Sundowns and the Zambia national team.
-He is Zambia's most capped player, having represented Zambia more than 120 times.
+Kennedy Mweene (born 11 December 1984) is a retired Zambian professional footballer who played as a goalkeeper.
+On club level he spent most of his career in South African Premier Soccer League clubs Free State Stars and Mamelodi Sundowns.
+For the Zambia national team, he is the most capped player, having represented Zambia more than 120 times.

 Club career

-Renowned for his penalty-saving and penalty-taking skills, Mweene was arguably one of the best goalkeepers in Africa, winning the PSL Goalkeeper of the Season award (best player in the South African top division) in the 2008-09 season.
-He played for Free State Stars until the end of the 2012-13 season.
+Renowned for his penalty-saving and penalty-taking skills, Mweene was arguably one of the best goalkeepers in Africa, winning the PSL Goalkeeper of the Season award (best player in the South African top division) in the 2008–09 season.
+He played for Free State Stars until the end of the 2012–13 season.
 On 27 June 2013, he agreed to a three-year deal with Mamelodi Sundowns.